 "The arts humanize us and give us a glimpse as to why we exist, why we are alive.
 The arts give us all that and more.
 Without the arts, we really die as a society." – Arturo O’Farrill, Grammy Award Winner

-92nd Street Y Musical Introduction Series empowers children in grades K-3 to explore the world’s musical genres; engage in music-making; and, by learning about rich musical traditions in class and through live performances, cultivate a global perspective that nurtures empathy and tolerance of diverse people and cultures.
+92nd Street Y’s Musical Introduction Series empowers children in grades K-3 to explore the world’s musical genres and engage in music-making.
+Through exploration of rich musical traditions in class and at live performances, students cultivate a global perspective that nurtures for people from diverse cultures and backgrounds.